 Is asthma a risk factor for serious outcomes from COVID-19?

-CDC says the presence of asthma increases the risk for serious outcomes from COVID-19.
-For this reason, it is important to take preventive steps to avoid the flu if you have asthma so you don’t catch the flu and COVID-19.
+CDC says people with moderate to severe asthma are at increased risk for serious outcomes from COVID-19.
+For this reason, it is important to take preventive steps to avoid the flu if you have asthma.
+These preventive steps include getting the flu vaccine.

-What preventive steps are necessary for people with asthma?
+What preventive steps are necessary for people with asthma during flu season?

-First, make sure you have an Asthma Action Plan developed with your doctor.
+Make sure you have an Asthma Action Plan developed with your doctor.
 (You may need to update it during flu season.)
 Follow the Asthma Action Plan for taking quick-relief and daily controller medications.
-Make sure your child’s school has the Asthma Action Plan on file.
+If your child has asthma, make sure the school has the Asthma Action Plan on file.

 Take asthma medications exactly as your doctor prescribes.
 Quick-relief inhalers are for sudden symptoms while daily controller inhalers encourage long-term maintenance.
 Be sure you are using correct technique when using your inhaler so you can maximize the amount of asthma medication that reaches your lungs.
 Ask to demonstrate your technique with your doctor so you can ensure you’re using it properly.

 Avoid asthma triggers that can cause you to have an asthma flare.
 Common triggers include: